thesomeexp/ng-online-shopping-cart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

+It's Angular Official Getting Started Project.
+Finished at 2020.07.12.
+You can click  https://someexp.com/online_demo/ng-online-shopping-cart/ to see the online demo.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.